Support The Climate Solutions Caucus

 Is the Climate Solutions Caucus already having an impact?

-The Climate Solutions Caucus is already having an impact.
-It’s a process, and we see that process ramping up.
-Members of the caucus have voted together against an anti-climate amendment, spoken out against the Paris withdrawal and quickly condemned offshore drilling expansions Building consensus in Congress takes time and it’s an incredibly valuable process.
+Yes, the caucus is having an impact.
+Members of the caucus have voted together against an anti-climate amendment, spoken out against the Paris withdrawal, and quickly condemned offshore drilling expansions.
+Building consensus in Congress takes time and is an incredibly valuable process.
 As the caucus builds that consensus, we should be persistently encouraging, rather than cynical or suspicious.

 The caucus has grown exponentially in the past and welcomed dozens of new members.
-By achieving a membership of 90 members in the 115th Congress it’s clear they’ve succeeded at making climate change a safe, smart topic for legislators to discuss.
-For a sample of their activities and timeline, please use CCL’s one-page flyer.
+By reaching 90 members in the 115th Congress and starting the 116th Congress with 61 members, it’s clear they’ve succeeded at making climate change a safe, smart topic for legislators to discuss.

 Why is bipartisanship so important?

 Bipartisan is best.
 We get better, longer-lasting solutions with both parties at the table.
 Climate change is bigger than partisan politics.
 The considerable number of Republicans on the Climate Solutions Caucus is proof that climate change shouldn’t be a partisan issue.
 Climate change needs lasting legislative action and research demonstrates that when you look at what caused the public to change their opinions between 2002-2010, the most important factor was elected officials’ stances on the issue.
 (Brulle, Carmichael, and Jenkins, 2012; and updated again in 2016) If Republicans and Democrats on the Climate Solutions Caucus produce a bipartisan bill, their joint solution is likely to stick.
 Our climate can’t wait until the next election.
 It’s important for everyone currently in office to be moving forward on this issue, and the caucus helps them do that.

 What happens when a member on the Climate Solutions Caucus leaves office?